Dr. Gideon Gono

 Prince Gideon Jnr

-Gideon Gono (born 29 November 1959) is the former Governor of the Reserve Bank of Zimbabwe (RBZ) a position he was in from 2003 to 2013.
+Gideon Gono is the former Governor of the Reserve Bank of Zimbabwe (RBZ) a position he was in from 2003 to 2013.
 He is also former CEO of the CBZ Holdings, formerly known as the Commercial Bank of Zimbabwe, and Jewel Bank.
-Gono is known mostly for having led the country's central bank in a period of historic hyperinflation that went up to as much as 89,700,000,000,000,000,000,000%.
+Gono is known mostly for having led the country's central bank in a period of historic hyperinflation that went up to as much as 89,700,000,000,000,000,000,000% (89 sextillion %).
 Just before the Zimbabwe dollar was suspended as legal tender in 2009, Gono had issued a ZW $10 trillion note.

-Gono was born in Buhera District, Manicaland Province.
+Gono was born on 29 November 1959 in Buhera District, Manicaland Province.
 His mother is from Chivi District, Masvingo Province.
 He married Helen Tsitsi in December 1982 and together have four children two boys Passion Peter, Prince Gideon Jnr, and identical twin girls, Pride Emily and Praise Emily.

-Gono did his four years of my secondary education at Daramombe Secondary School in Chivu, Mashonaland East Province.
-In 1979-80 did his Ordinary Levels and Advanced Levels through correspondence with Rapid Results College.
+Gono did his secondary education at Daramombe Secondary School in Chivhu, Mashonaland East Province.
+In 1979-80 he did his Ordinary Levels and Advanced Levels through correspondence with Rapid Results College.
 He continued with distance learning from 1980–86 and received a Pitman Advanced Bookkeeping Diploma, a 10-subjects Zimbabwe Association of Accounting Technicians (ZAAT) Diploma, and a 16-subjects Chartered Institute of Secretaries (CIS) Diploma.

 He has served on the boards of various corporations and organizations including Anglo-American Zimbabwe (Bindura Mines), 1999 Constitutional Commission, Rainbow Tourism Group, Zimbabwe Broadcasting Corporation(as Chairman of its board between 2000 and 2003), Parirenyatwa Group of Hospitals Board of Governors and Zimbabwe Children’s Rehabilitation Trust (ZCRT) among many others.